Joseph91-py/pizza3forked/README.md

 2. Setting time-step and salting
 3. Two examples: squeeze case and shearing case

-New classes and updates such as `workshop2.file` and `workshop2.group` provide additional methods for creating groups in LAMMPS, supplementing the use of the interactions class.
+New classes and updates such as `workshop2.file` and `workshop2.group` provide additional methods for creating groups in LAMMPS, supplementing the interactions class.

 ### Examples

 #### Squeeze Flow

-A block of fluid is squeezed between two surfaces, with the lower surface being "sensing" to detect stresses.
+A fluid block is squeezed between two surfaces, with the lower surface being "sensing" to detect stresses.

 #### Shear Flow